maurosoria/dirsearch/README.md

 cd dirsearch
 python3 dirsearch.py -u <URL> -e <EXTENSION>
 ```
-If Unix system:
+- If Unix system:

 ```
 chmod +x dirsearch.py
 ./dirsearch.py -u <URL> -e <EXTENSION>
 ```
-- If you are using Windows, you can install the ZIP file, extract and run
+If you are using Windows and don't have git, you can install the ZIP file, extract and run

 **Dirsearch only supports python 3 or greater**